-Fraud is defined broadly to include theft and the misappropriation of assets or false accounting and/or making fraudulent statements for personal gain.
+Fraud is defined broadly to include theft and the misappropriation of assets or false accounting and/or making fraudulent statements for personal gain or for the benefit of the Company.

 SEGRO does not tolerate fraud of any kind.
 Examples of fraudulent activity which we must never engage in include: